Baked Roast Beef Sliders

 (Am I allowed to call it the Super Bowl?
 Or is it The Big Game if I’m not actually selling you a product?
 I can’t keep it straight.)

-Football party type foods are my favorite, and it’s clear you guys love them too.
-February is always my highest traffic month over here, because you show up in droves as you prep food for your parties.
+Football party foods are my favorite, and it’s clear you guys love them too.
+February is always my highest traffic month over here because you show up in droves as you prep food for your parties.
 And I dig it.

 Don’t do football parties?
 No worries.
 These baked roast beef sliders are good for any party.
 I made them for New Year’s Eve this year (and then again a week or two later for a football party.)
 A friend liked them so much she thought about making them for a baby shower.

-Having many people over for casual dinner?
+Having many people over for a casual dinner?
 This is your recipe.
 Easy.
 Fast.
 Finger food.
+Crowd-pleasing.
 Delicious.

 I’d say this is the easiest recipe to ever wind up on Bunsen Burner Bakery, but I think that honor probably goes to two ingredient sugared cranberries.

 To make these baked roast beef sliders, start with good slider bread (you know, the little dinner roll size).
-I’ve made these with both King’s Hawaiian rolls and the small sized potato rolls.
+I’ve made these with both King’s Hawaiian rolls and small-sized potato rolls.

-Both are good, but I have a slight preference for the Hawaiian rolls.
+Both are good, but I have a slight preference for Hawaiian rolls.
+They’re wonderfully soft and fluffy and just a little bit sweet!

-These style of rolls generally come 12 or 16 to pack, all connected together.
+These styles of rolls generally come in 12 or 16 packs, all connected together.
 Keep the rolls together – it’s what makes these so easy!

 Use a serrated knife to cut the rolls in half vertically, but you’ll take off the top and leave the individual rolls attached together.